Private Prosecution Solicitors

 A

-The costs of bringing a private prosecution may be paid back by the court, whether you win or lose, so providing you can fund the case through to completion you may recover a significant amount of your costs.
-Crowdfunding is also an option if you have a cause that members of the public believe in, or if friends and family members want a platform to pool their contributions.
+The reasonable costs of bringing a private prosecution may be recovered from central government funds but this is discretionary.
+Crowdfunding may also be an option if you have a cause that members of the public believe in, or if friends and family members want a platform to pool their contributions.
+Legal Aid is not available, and we do not offer a no-win-no-fee or deferred costs arrangement.

 Q